penoonan/throttle/README.md

         ->push('pno\Throttle', new Predis\Client(), 2, 10, $response);
 ```

-And ah yes, lest I forget: this has been added to packagist, for the convenience, wonderment and bemusement of all:
+And ah yes, lest I forget: this has been added to packagist, for the convenience, wonder and bemusement of all:

  * "pno/throttle": "dev-master"